 It is likely an electronic payment reference, account-related identifier, or transaction number.
 Do not post it publicly.
 Verizon or your bank may be able to use it to trace the payment.

-What if the amount is larger than my normal Verizon bill?
+What if the ACHMA VISB amount is larger than my normal Verizon bill?

-Review the current bill for past-due amounts, device payments, international charges, new lines, plan changes, or other one-time costs.
+Review the current Verizon bill for past-due amounts, device payments, international charges, new lines, plan changes, taxes, fees, or one-time costs.

 Should I close my bank account?

 Not solely because of a payment that matches your Verizon account.
-If the debit is unauthorized, contact the bank immediately and follow its instructions regarding account restrictions or replacement.
+If the debit is unauthorized, contact the bank immediately and follow its instructions regarding disputes, account restrictions, or replacement.

 Related Credit Card and Bank Charges